biocore/pyqi/doc/index.rst

 pyqi is open source software, available under the BSD license.

-Development is primarily occurring in the `Caporaso <http://www.caporaso.us>`_ and `Knight <https://knightlab.colorado.edu/>`_ labs (at Northern Arizona University and University of Colorado, respectively), but the goal is for this to be a very open development effort.
+Development is primarily occurring in the `Caporaso Lab <http://www.caporaso.us>`_ (Northern Arizona University, Argonne National Labs) and `Knight Lab <https://knightlab.colorado.edu/>`_  (University of Colorado, Howard Hughes Medical Institute), but the goal is for pyqi to be a very open development effort.
 We accept code submissions as `pull requests <https://help.github.com/articles/using-pull-requests>`_.

 All source code is hosted in the `pyqi GitHub repository <https://github.com/bipy/pyqi/>`_.